Hunting the first Cosmic Giants: formation and detectability of Direct Collapse Black Holes around high-redshift quasars: Conclusions

-Our results provide a theoretical framework to test the conditions that favour heavy seed formation and to probe the role of massive BHs formed through the direct collapse scenario as progenitors of the SMBH population observed at very high redshift.
-Even the lack of detections in dedicated surveys would provide valuable constraints on the mechanisms of early BH seeding, suggesting either that their initial masses - even in the most favourable environments - remain below $\sim 10^5~\msun$, or that alternative pathways, such as rapid accretion onto lighter seeds or merger-driven formation, triggered by extreme gas inflows, may play a more dominant role as formation channels for the first massive BHs.
+Our results provide a theoretical framework to test the conditions that favour heavy seed formation and to assess the role of direct collapse as a pathway to the SMBH population observed at very high redshift.
+The possible identification of a large population of quasar-companion AGN candidates in future surveys would represent a strong indication that early massive BH formation preferentially occurs in highly clustered, overdense environments, and the number of detectable systems predicted here will serve as a concrete benchmark for upcoming observational campaigns.